 - Remove with a slotted spoon draining the extra oil.

-- Serve aloo phulkopir singara hot or warm with some fried salted green chilis, tamarind chutney or coriander chutney or mint chutney or green chutney.
+- Serve Aloo Phulkopir Singara hot or warm with some fried salted green chilis, tamarind chutney or coriander chutney or mint chutney or green chutney.

 Notes

-- In case if you do not have panch phoran, then just add 2 pinches of the following spices – fenugreek seeds (methi), wild celery seeds (radhuni), fennel seeds (saunf), cumin seeds (jeera), nigella seeds (kalonji).
+- In case if you do not have panch phoran, then just add 2 pinches each of the following spices – fenugreek seeds (methi), wild celery seeds (radhuni), fennel seeds (saunf), cumin seeds (jeera), nigella seeds (kalonji).

 - Instead of wild celery seeds (radhuni) you can use carom seeds (ajwain) or mustard seeds (rai).